-4. From the Script Commands panel click Import and select the SRT or SMI captions file that you downloaded in Step 2.
+4. Under the Metadata tab, go to the Script Commands panel, click the gear icon, select Import and choose the SRT or SMI captions file that you downloaded in Step 2.
 If you can’t see the Script Commands panel, select Window > Metadata and click the arrow in the top left corner of the Script Commands panel to expand the options.

 5. Each caption frame shows up as a row in the Script Commands panel and as a circle in the captions timeline.
 You can edit the text in the captions, adjust the timing, or insert/delete caption frames.